henryw374/Temporal.jvm/README.md

 # Temporal.java

-Pure Java implementation of [ECMA Temporal](), with light 1-1 wrappers for compile-to-js JVM languages, such as Kotlin, Scala and Clojure.
+Pure Java implementation of [ECMA Temporal](https://github.com/tc39/proposal-temporal/), with light 1-1 wrappers for compile-to-js JVM languages, such as Kotlin, Scala and Clojure.

 # Rationale

-* Use your preferred JVM language on the server and its equivalent in JS
+* Use your preferred JVM language on the server and its equivalent where JS is required (browsers etc)
-* Write cross-platform code involving dates and times
+* Write cross-platform code involving dates and times (same API, same semantics, same tests etc)
 * Use the Temporal API since it is smaller than java.time and browser environments are payload-sensitive
 * Map the temporal API to Java once and leverage that from any JVM language

 # Goals

 * Leverage native date api on the client - minimal wrapper functions required
-* zero garbage overhead on the jvm - use platform java.time entities and work with those via static methods
+* zero garbage overhead on the jvm - use wrapper-free platform java.time entities and work with those via static methods

 # Status